3LawsRobotics/3laws/docs/sources/user_guide/configuration/supervisor.rst

   Supervisor can publish a variety of diagnostic messages related to the health of the system clock, the dynamic consistency of the motion of the platform, individual node health, signal coherency, and summarized system health.
 The published messages are discussed in :doc:`Ros Topics <../ros_interface>`.
 These messages in the */lll/rdm* domain are only published if the Monitor is set to Active.

    * **Activate**: Enable publication of the diagnostic messages through the */lll/rdm* domain.
-Faults detected in these variables do not cause CoPilot to switch to the failsafe mode.
+Faults detected in these variables do not cause Run-time Assurance Module to switch to the failsafe mode.

    * **Timeout Factor**: Allows this many messages at the expected arrival rate to be missed before reporting an error.

    * **Maximum Delay (s)**: Maximum amount of time that a message can fail to appear before reporting an error.

 The bottom section relates to republishing the control commands to the robot that are being sent from the autonomy stack.
-The values will be published on the *lll/ram/filtered_input* channel if the Copilot is activate or not.
-However, the values will only be different from the *Desired control input* if the Copilot is active.
+The values will be published on the *lll/ram/filtered_input* channel if the Run-time Assurance Module is activate or not.
+However, the values will only be different from the *Desired control input* if the Run-time Assurance Module is active.

 - **Supervisor activation logic**: